davijeb/jez_davies_coding_test/README.md

 I've written a solution to the problem in both Python and Java.

-Note: There is a test file named input.csv that is used by both languages.
+Note: There is a test file named input.csv that is used by both solutions.
-The file is a headerless csv with two columns: EXPRESSION, EXPECTED_RESULT (integer)
+The test file is a csv with two columns: EXPRESSION, EXPECTED_RESULT (integer)

 Python